maschwanden/cmip6download/README.md

 Thus a block can be thought of as one call to the [CMIP6 data search interface](https://esgf-node.llnl.gov/search/cmip6/).
 Each filtering argument given to a block filters narrows down the search results.

+For further information have a look at this documentation of arguments of the [ESGF CMIP6 REST API](https://rdrr.io/cran/epwshiftr/man/esgf_query.html).

 Here is an example query file ([`examples/query1.yaml`]):
 ```
 #########